Ben Duckett: Franchise cricket

-In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred.
+He played for the Welsh Fire in the first two editions of The Hundred.
+In the 2021 season, he captained the team.
+His performances gained widespread praise, despite a disappointing season for the team – being named in the team of the tournament by ESPN CricInfo.
+In the 2022 tournament, he again scored over 200 runs despite Welsh Fire ending the season without a win.
+He left the franchise in 2023, joining Birmingham Phoenix as their first pick of the draft.

 International career

 2016 Bangladesh

 Duckett was selected in the squad for the Test and ODI matches in the tour of Bangladesh.
 He made his England debut in the first ODI against Bangladesh.
 He scored 60 as England made 309 to win the game by 21 runs.
 He was out for a duck in the second game, which England lost.
 He returned to form in the final game, top scoring for England with 63 to help them chase down Bangladesh's target of 278 and win the match by four wickets to win the series 2–1.

 Duckett made his Test debut against Bangladesh following his good performances in the ODI side.
 He scored 14 in the first innings as England scored 293 in their first innings, before making 15 in the second innings as England won by 22 runs.
 He made seven in the first innings of the second Test, and scored his maiden Test half-century in the second innings, scoring 56, although England lost by 108 runs.